 A Joint System Incident procedure requires the establishment of communication routes and arrangements between senior management representatives of The Company and Users involved in, or who may be involved in, an actual or potential serious or widespread disruption to the Total System or a part of the Total System, which requires, or may require, urgent managerial response, day or night, but which does not fall within the provisions of OC9.1.5.

-OC9.1.4 Relevant Transmission Licensees shall comply with OC9.4 and OC9.5 as provided for in STCP 06-1 and any relevant Local Joint Restoration Plan or Distribution Restoration Zone Plan or OC9 De-Synchronised Island Procedure where and to the extent that such matters apply to them.
+OC9.1.4 Relevant Transmission Licensees shall comply with OC9.4 and OC9.5 as provided for in STCP 06-1 and any relevant Local Joint Restoration Plan or Distribution Restoration Zone Plan or Regional Restoration Plan or OC9 De-Synchronised Island Procedure where and to the extent that such matters apply to them.

 OC9.1.5 Directions Issued by the Secretary of State